6c65726f79/Transmissionic/README.md

 Download `Transmissionic-webui-[version].zip` from the [latest release](https://github.com/6c65726f79/Transmissionic/releases/latest) page.

-Unzip it inside the `web` folder of Transmission, whose location varies depending on your operating system :
+Unzip it inside the `web` folder of Transmission, whose location varies depending on your operating system:

 Windows